SoftRobotics-MuM/docs/Hardware/silicone-casting.md

 # Silicone Casting
-This is a general guide on how to work with silicone and cast the standard robot.
+This is a general guide on how to work with silicone.

 ## Chose the silicone type
 |  |  | ZA 00 Translucid | RTV Silikon ZA 22 Mould | RTV Silikon HT 33 Transparent | RTV Silikon HT 45 Transparent |